-Through Magnus’ well-meaning but ignorant gaze, the reader learns about gender fluidity, being transgender, the perils of transphobia, and the history of gender fluid and transgender individuals — according to Norse mythology, they’ve existed as long as Norse gods have.
+Through Magnus’ well-meaning but ignorant gaze, the reader learns about gender fluidity, transgender identity, the perils of transphobia, and the gender spectrum in history.
+According to Norse mythology, gender fluid and transgender people have existed as long as Norse gods have.
 (Certainly longer, too.)
 Yet Riordan also emphasizes that Alex’s story is not every transgender or gender fluid person’s tale.
 She is one of many: being the only gender fluid or transgender person Magnus knows does not make her a mascot.

-It would’ve been enough for Rick Riordan, one of the most popular children’s authors in the world today, to write a gender fluid and/or transgender main character.
+It would’ve been enough for Rick Riordan, one of the most popular children’s authors in the world today, to write a gender fluid or transgender main character.
 That inclusion, by itself, would have continued his intentional representation of diverse heroes.
-But he went a step further: Alex isn’t just a main character, she is a love interest, too.
+But he went a step further: Alex isn’t just a main character, she’s a love interest, too.

 In this book, she’s only subtly so.
-She’s got a lot of baggage; so does Magnus.
+She’s got a lot of baggage, as does Magnus.
 Not to mention the fact they’re busy trying to save the world — y’know, normal teen stuff.
-They’ve also just met.
+And they’ve just met.
 But from the outset, the reader feels a connection between Magnus and Alex.
 Magnus finds her beautiful as a woman; he finds Alex handsome as a man.
 He is fascinated by her, he cares about her, and even though this book is meant for readers as young as 11, he is attracted to her.

 Even in literature and media meant for adults, I have seen few portrayals of gender fluid or transgender people as attractive.
 They may be good, brave people, admirable and strong; but flat-out attractive?
 That one’s rare.
 Yet Rick Riordan, in a children’s book, broke that barrier.
 And he did so in a book that, today, hit Number 1 on the New York Times’ Bestseller List.

 It’s almost impossible to quantify how much books impact people’s worldview, even children’s.
 (The Bestseller List highlighting The Hammer of Thor hasn’t even come out yet; Riordan just announced it on his Twitter.)
 But to give you an idea: the first book in Riordan’s Norse series, The Sword of Summer, had an initial print of 2.5 million copies.
-Many prints followed, meaning millions more children read that book.
-(And adults like me.)
-Since we can assume most of The Sword of Summer’s readers will get The Hammer of Thor as well, that means millions of children will meet Alex Fierro.
-Millions of children will be introduced to a gender fluid, transgender person for the first time.
+Many prints followed, meaning millions more children read that book, not to mention adults like me.
+Since we can assume most of The Sword of Summer’s readers will get The Hammer of Thor as well, millions more children will meet Alex Fierro, too.
+Through Riordan’s book, millions of children will meet a gender fluid, transgender person for the first time.
 Millions of children will see a gender fluid, transgender person who is sympathetic, attractive, brave, smart, self-possessed, and wonderfully human.

 That is revolutionary.
 That representation — to embolden gender fluid and transgender young people, to educate other children as allies — can, literally, change the world.